Montana Travel Destinations: Yellowstone Entrance Towns

 * * *

-The most tourist-friendly entrance on the Montana side of of the park, West Yellowstone is not only a gorgeous little town with log-cabin style buildings and wildlife sculptures galore, but has the famous Yellowstone Historic Center located within the town, plentiful camping and RV parking locations, an IMAX theater, and the Grizzly and Wolf Discovery Center within easy reach.
+The most tourist-friendly entrance on the Montana side of the park, West Yellowstone is not only a gorgeous little town with log-cabin style buildings and wildlife sculptures galore, but has the famous Yellowstone Historic Center located within the town, plentiful camping and RV parking locations, an IMAX theater, and the Grizzly and Wolf Discovery Center within easy reach.
+West Yellowstone also has tour buses available that specialize in the geyser-heavy areas located on the western part of the park.
+If Yellowstone's geysers and pools are what you're after, then you're in the right place!
+With so many wonderful and exciting things to do in West Yellowstone you won’t want to leave!
+Whether you end your trip to Yellowstone National Park here, or it’s where you plan to kickoff the vacation of your life, make sure you leave plenty of time to enjoy it!

 * * *